Adding a Reach Message to an On-Call Schedule

 If this option is chosen, a text message is sent to each scheduled employee individually.
 The message will say: "A new urgent message has been created.
 Reply with 'OK' to accept."
 Once accepted, the system will relay the custom text message that has been created in the portal.

 The initial alert message will keep sending over the queue interval until all attempts are exhausted.
 If any of the recipients reply with 'OK', that recipient receives the message with the call details.
-Once a message has been accepted, any other recipients will automatically be notified that the message has been picked up along with the number of the phone that picked it up.
+Once a message has been accepted, any other recipients that respond with "OK" will automatically be notified that the message has been picked up along with the number of the phone that picked it up.
 However, unlike the SMS option, if the message does not get picked up by anyone, there is no alert text saying that it hasn't been picked up.

 If no custom message has been set up within your portal, our system will send the Default Message, which includes the caller's Name, Number and Regarding.
 You can also choose to send all collected data or a Customized message.
-To customize the message, use the Variable picker drop down to view all applicable script variables.
+To customize the message, use the Variable picker dropdown to view all applicable script variables.
 Once a variable has been selected from that list, the Copy merge field box will convert whichever variable you choose into the appropriate format, which you can then copy and paste into your message.

 Adding a Reach Message to an On-Call Schedule